StamKavid/StamKavid_Portfolio/README.md

 # [Project 1 - Mimic III Full Stack application: Project Overview](https://github.com/StamKavid/Mimic_III_full_stack_application)

+The goal of this application is to correlate the patients' interactions with the duration of their hospitalization.
 This is a full stack application, that contains:

 * Back-End (w/ Flask)